 What is Acupuncture (AcuTherapy)?

-Acupuncture therapy is the method of treatment based on influencing the body by inserting needles in the specific points of human body, called acupoints.
+Acupuncture therapy is the method of treatment based on influencing the body by inserting needles, applying pressure, putting beads, or using a tuning fork on the specific points of human body, called acupoints.

 Click here for a brief history of acupuncture.